killer0071234/ha-hiq/README.md

 During creation of the device it scans for supported device types and creates it in home assistant.
 If the `general_error` of the HIQ expansion unit is set, the device will be ignored (Default behaviour of hiq software).
-To add all possible entities there exists a option.

 Currently supported are: